-- Doublehanded, monohull dinghies with a length of 13 – 15 feet and a mainsail and jib, manufactured by Zim Sailing will be provided by US Sailing
+- 420E – Doublehanded, monohull dinghies with a mainsail and jib, manufactured by Zim Sailing will be provided by US Sailing

 - Each competing team shall consist of three skippers and three crews

-- Up to 12 teams will be selected or invited by the U.S. Team Racing Championship Committee from team resumes and applications.
+- Up to 16 teams but no less than 12 teams will be selected by the U.S. Team Racing Championship Committee from team resumes and applications.
 Up to two non‐US teams may be invited to compete